Wander Franco Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.14).

-- The righty last pitched on Tuesday against the St. Louis Cardinals, when he threw five innings, allowing one earned run while giving up two hits.
+- The right-hander last appeared on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.